Harold Goodwin (American football)

-Harold Goodwin (born November 14, 1973) is an American football coach who is the assistant head coach and run game coordinator for the Tampa Bay Buccaneers of the National Football League (NFL).
-He previously served as an assistant coach for the Arizona Cardinals, Indianapolis Colts, Pittsburgh Steelers and Chicago Bears.
+Harold Goodwin (born November 14, 1973) is an American football coach who is the assistant head coach and run game coordinator for the Carolina Panthers of the National Football League (NFL).
+He previously served as an assistant coach for the Arizona Cardinals, Indianapolis Colts, Pittsburgh Steelers, Chicago Bears and Tampa Bay Buccaneers.

 Playing career

 Goodwin played offensive line for the University of Michigan from 1992 to 1995.
 He was teammates on the offensive line with Doug Skene, Joe Cocozzo, Steve Everitt, Trezelle Jenkins, and Jon Runyan.

 Coaching career

 Early career

 Goodwin began his coaching career as a graduate assistant at the University of Michigan from 1995 to 1997, where he worked with former teammates and future pros Steve Hutchinson, Jon Jansen, and Jeff Backus.
 In 1998, he moved to Eastern Michigan to serve as assistant offensive line coach, specifically overseeing tight ends and offensive tackles.
 This role expanded in 1999 to include the entire offensive line.
 At Eastern Michigan, Goodwin helped develop L. J. Shelton.
 Goodwin moved to Central Michigan in 2000 to assume the position of offensive line coach, and later assistant head coach.
 Goodwin helped develop future NFL pros Eric Ghiaciuc and Adam Kieft in his time at Central Michigan.